Lalitsingh28/Lalitsingh28/README.md

 ## I am a Full-Stack Web Developer

-Aspiring Full Stack Developer who writes production-ready code using JavaScript, HTML, and CSS for the frontend and Java, MySQL for the backend to build single-page applications.
+Aspiring Full Stack Developer who writes production-ready code using JavaScript, HTML, and CSS for the frontend and Java, Spring, Hibernate and MySQL for the backend to build single-page applications.

 ## Languages and Tools: 🛠️